Crime in Rome is statistically in the middle range. The center of Rome is basically safe, but there is a significant problem with pickpockets.

 Camping vehicles are particularly popular with thieves.
 Campers keep getting lost in Rome.
 Therefore, do not park your camper unsupervised and book an official camping site for your stay.

-Things can get uncomfortable in Trastevere after midnight.
-Quarrels and fights often arise between drunks.
-In the extreme eastern periphery around Via Casilina and Via Tiburtina, you should not necessarily go for a walk at night and not even in green areas such as the Pineta Sacchetti.
+Things can get unpleasant after midnight in the station area and in Trastevere.
+There are often fights and brawls between drunks.
+In the extreme eastern periphery around Via Casilina and Via Tiburtina, you should not necessarily walk at night, nor in parks and green areas such as Villa Borghese or Pineta Sacchetti.